-This article discusses how to find Eurostar Disneyland Paris train tickets and how to catch this train and how to save 15% on Disneyland Paris Park tickets.
+This article discusses how to find Eurostar Disneyland Paris train tickets and how to catch this train.

 The return schedule from Disneyland Paris to London has the earliest train leaving at 09:01 and the last train leaving at 18:53, arriving in London at 21:03.
 The only direct Eurostar train from Disneyland Paris to London departs Disneyland at 18:02 from Marne La Vallée station (just outside the park gates).

 Euro Disney, now known as Disneyland Paris, is located at Marne La Vallée–Chessy station.

 Most trains serving this route are not direct, with a connection made in Lille on the French side of the Channel.
 Eurostar trains from Voyages-SNCF make the London to Lille leg of the journey in 1 hour 27 minutes, then a change is required to a French TGV (Trains à Grande Vitesse) train which completes the journey to Marne La Vallée–Chessy in just over an hour.
 Total travel time on connecting train voyages is between 3 to 4 hours depending on the length of the layover in Lille.

 Tickets can be purchased online at Voyages-SNCF.com.
 Be sure to search for a return trip, rather than two one way journeys, as the prices for one way tickets can be much more expensive.